 This post may contain affiliate links.
-If you make a purchase I may receive a small comission which helps keep me gardening.
+If you make a purchase I may receive a small commission which helps keep me gardening.

 There are two main types of fertilizers that you can use for strawberry plants: granular fertilizers and liquid fertilizers.
 Granular fertilizers are easy to apply and can be spread by hand or with a broadcast spreader.
 Liquid fertilizers are more expensive, but they are absorbed by the plants more quickly.